shipyardapp/Shipyard-Documentation/docs/documentation-usage.md

 ## 📦 Blueprint Library

 Detailed overviews of every Blueprint that exists in the Blueprint Library.
-This includes instructions for getting the proper authorization, as well as explanations of how to run the blueprints on Shipyard.
+This includes instructions for getting the proper authorization, as well as explanations of how to run the blueprints on Platform.

 ## 🗂 Data Packages